-Finding the best shoes for CrossFit can be tricky at times, especially when you consider factors like whether they'll be able to withstand the intensity of the workouts.
+Finding the best shoes for CrossFit can be a challenge, especially when you factor in the need for durability and performance during intense workouts.

 Best shoes for CrossFit

-With their highly tensile mesh uppers, these PUMA FUSE trainers should be ideal for resisting tension and abrasion during fast-paced CrossFit workouts.
+With their highly tensile mesh uppers, these PUMA Fuse Cross Trainers should be ideal for resisting tension and abrasion during fast-paced CrossFit workouts.

 Comfort-wise, PUMA provides a wider, stronger toebox, which should help your stance while weightlifting and ensure you remain comfortable at the top of the lift.